Loading Events

 • Must have Advanced Open Water or Deep specialty certifications (or equivalent dive experience)

-• Divers are required to dive Nitrox and carry an alternate airsource (Pony Bottle)
+• Divers are required to dive Nitrox.

 • Divers can complete Deep or Wreck specialty training on these trips.
 Students completing one of these specialties will dive with one of our instructors.